CSIRO-enviro-informatics/magda-config-kn/doc/Install-on-new-namespace.md

 ?
 Do you want to connect to kubernetes cluster to create secrets without going through any questions?
 NO (Going through all questions)
 ?
 Are you creating k8s secrets for google cloud or local testing cluster?
 Google Cloud Kubernetes Cluster ?
 Do you use google cloud SQL service as your database?
 YES ?
-Please provide default google cloud SQL service DB password: 8ApyPpqiPu0s8Art ?
+Please provide default google cloud SQL service DB password: CloudSqlDefaultPassword ?
 Has located saved Google SQL cloud credentials JSON file.
 Do you want to re-select?
 YES ?
 Please provide the path to the credentials JSON file for your Google SQL cloud service access: C:\Users\wan273\projects\magda-config-kn\knowledge-network-prod-27e47b65b3f8.json
 ?
 Do you use google storage service?
 NO
 ?
 Do you need to access SMTP service for sending data request email?
 NO ?
 Do you use Gitlab as your CI system and need the access to Gitlab docker registry?
 NO ?
 Do you want to create google-client-secret for oAuth SSO?
 YES ?
-Please provide google api access key for oAuth SSO: Vnw5fxIwXMOEpYpTvWggtzpc ?
+Please provide google api access key for oAuth SSO: GoogleApiAccessKey ?
 Do you want to create facebook-client-secret for oAuth SSO?
 YES ?
-Please provide facebook api access key for oAuth SSO: p4ssw0rd ?
+Please provide facebook api access key for oAuth SSO: FacebookApiAccessKey ?
 Do you want to create aaf-client-secret for AAF Rapid Connect SSO?
 YES ?
-Please provide AAF secret for AAF Rapid Connect SSO: [([2b&}JLjeq-*4d21"P]s8L^cM4Q-{|
+Please provide AAF secret for AAF Rapid Connect SSO: AAFApiAccessKey ?
-?
 Do you want to setup HTTP Basic authentication?
 NO
 ?
 Do you want to manually input the password used for databases?
-Generated password: Xaboo2ohkiwuapoo ?
+Generated password: DBpassword ?
 Specify a namespace or leave blank and override by env variable later?
 YES (Specify a namespace) ?
 What's the namespace you want to create secrets into (input `default` if you want to use the `default` namespace)? v2-1 ?
 Do you want to allow environment variables (see --help for full list) to override current settings at runtime?
 YES (Any environment variable can overide my settings)